gvwilson/sensibleadventures/nardica/nardica.md

 Wales said angrily.
 "The satellite couldn't see it, and it wasn't in the survey data.
-The last bot to go through must have---"
+The last bot to scan that area must have---"
 He stopped himself and pressed a hand onto the control panel.
 The map and graphs vanished,
-replaced by a grainy image that quickly zoomed in to show the now-familiar outline of the Zillion ship.
+replaced by a grainy image that quickly zoomed in to show the now-familiar outline of the *Taroona*.
 "I'm sorry," he whispered as the sea around the intruder started to bubble.
 "I'm so sorry."

 Iffy couldn't look away.
-The mudslide started by the bomb that the drone had been carrying had broken up a field of barely-frozen clathrates, releasing enormous bubbles of methane.
+The mudslide started by the bomb that the drone had been carrying had broken up a field of barely-frozen clathrate ice, releasing enormous bubbles of methane.
-As the bubbles rose to the surface they churned the sea into a froth unable to bear the weight of a ship.
+As they rose to the surface
+they churned the sea into a froth unable to bear the weight of a ship.

 Too late,
-the ship realized the danger beneath her.
+the *Taroona* realized the danger beneath her.
 She turned sharply,
 trying to steer for safety,
-but wallowed as her engines churned as the water beneath her turned to froth.
+but wallowed as the water beneath her turned to froth.
 Her stern dipped,
 throwing her bow into the air.
 Suddenly clumsy,
-she tipped on her side and slid down into the dark unforgiving water as a dozen hectares of ocean foamed and seethed.
+she tipped on her side and slid down into the dark unforgiving ocean.

 "Saints and their mercies,"
 Uncle Jack said quietly.

-Iffy realized she was crying.
-"Why?"
+The *Taroona* was gone.

+"Ya killed 'em,"
+Iffy whispered unbelievingly.
 She dragged her sleeve across her face.
-"Why'd you have to drown 'em?"
+"Ya killed 'em all.
+Why'd ya do that?"

 "I didn't mean to,"
 Wales said,